tahil-app/backend/Tahil.Sqls/DATABASE_DESIGN.md

 - **Tenant → Users**: One tenant can have multiple users
 - **Tenant → Teachers**: One tenant can have multiple teachers
 - **Tenant → Students**: One tenant can have multiple students
-- **Course → LessonSchedules**: One course can have multiple lesson schedules
+- **Course → ClassSchedules**: One course can have multiple lesson schedules
 - **Course → LessonSessions**: One course can have multiple lesson sessions
-- **Teacher → LessonSchedules**: One teacher can have multiple lesson schedules
+- **Teacher → ClassSchedules**: One teacher can have multiple lesson schedules
 - **Teacher → LessonSessions**: One teacher can have multiple lesson sessions
-- **Room → LessonSchedules**: One room can have multiple lesson schedules
+- **Room → ClassSchedules**: One room can have multiple lesson schedules
 - **Room → LessonSessions**: One room can have multiple lesson sessions
-- **Group → LessonSchedules**: One group can have multiple lesson schedules
+- **Group → ClassSchedules**: One group can have multiple lesson schedules
 - **Group → LessonSessions**: One group can have multiple lesson sessions
-- **LessonSchedule → LessonSessions**: One lesson schedule can have multiple sessions
+- **ClassSchedule → LessonSessions**: One lesson schedule can have multiple sessions

 ### Many-to-Many Relationships
 - **Teachers ↔ Courses**: Through TeacherCourses table